 If you are researching either a British or Indian officer who served in the First World War, try to get the latest war service statement you can find.
 The war service statements shortly after the war record very little detail while the later issues often give the exact dates and theatres of war served in.

-The officer is Honorary Captain Dost Muhammad OBI IDSM, who was Subadar-Major of the 106th Hazara Pioneers between 1904 and 1917.
+The officer above is Honorary Captain Dost Muhammad OBI IDSM, who was Subadar-Major of the 106th Hazara Pioneers between 1904 and 1917.
 Dost Muhammad was a very distinguished officer and his war service statement below was taken from the January 1914 Indian Army List.If you are researching a soldier who served in the First World War click on the photograph below to learn more about the research service I offer.